 What follows is a collection of songs that are the soundtrack to this novel.

 This reflects the duality of Mina as she struggles with being independent while yearning to connect with someone.
-The song plays with the concept of being this strong, independent person.
+The song plays with the concept of being this strong, powerful figure.
 Yet, they are asking for this person in their life not to leave, to give them a chance.
 This is her connection with Oliver.

 Mina earns herself the title of the Ice Queen.
 She represents a powerful woman, someone who is in control of her life, won't allow anyone to control her, and is someone who demands respect.
-She fears that letting down her guard, letting someone into her life romantically, may strip her of that strength.
+She fears that being vulnerable, letting someone into her life romantically, may strip her of that strength.

 Heart of Ice : The Movie

-She can properly embody Mina's fierce personality when the audience first meets the character.
+She can properly embody Mina's fierce personality when the audience is first introduced to her.
 As Mina develops into the woman she wants to be, Perdita has proven that she can reveal this gradual change.
 She is able to express so much emotional depth with a look in her eyes or a flicker of a smile.

 She has the talent to play a threatening woman in a subtle way.
-Combine this with her ability to come across as inviting, kind, and a much more gentle character, but then shift instantly to a cruel individual is ideal for Victoria.
+Combine this with her ability to come across as inviting, kind, and a much more gentle person, but then shift instantly to a cruel individual is ideal for who she will represent.
 She can allow both sides of Victoria to surface when interacting with others.